Kemptville Mixed Doubles Fall Classic

 Welcome

-Thank you for joining us at the 2025 Kemptville Mixed Doubles Fall Classic presented by The Print Guy!
+Thank you for joining us at the 2026 Kemptville Mixed Doubles Fall Classic!
 We are thrilled to host a competitive field of mixed doubles teams for an exciting weekend of curling.
 This document provides the event format, tie-breaking procedures, and other essential details to ensure a smooth and enjoyable experience for all participants.
 Please read through this information carefully before your first game.

 Venue & Area Information